In days past, Amazon was a passive income machine.

 Amazon Private Label Selling – In Summary

-The changing face of Amazon in 2019 and beyond dictates that sellers change too.
+The changing face of Amazon dictates that sellers change too.

 Amazon is not the passive income machine it once was.
 You need to put in more work to grow and maintain your business.
 But the payoff, once you put this work in, is greater rewards.